AdrianStrugala/AvroConvert/README.md

 ## Benefits

-Introducing Avro to the projects brought three main benefits:
+Introducing Avro to the projects brings three main benefits:
-* Reduced data size and storage cost
+* Reduction of data size and storage cost
-* Decreased the communication time and the network traffic between microservices
+* Decrease of the communication time and the network traffic between microservices
-* Increased security - the data was not visible in plain text format
+* Increased security - the data is not visible in plain text format

 ## Features